-- 5. Connect the hydraulic hoses to the windrower as follows: - a.
-Connect disc pressure hose (A) to coupler (B). - b.
-Connect disc return hose (C) with coupler (D). - c.
-Connect case drain hose (E) to fitting (F) so that the relief valve points toward the ground.
+- 1 Knife Pressure Hose in Storage Position Rotary Configuration - 2 Hose to Knife Pressure Receptacle Auger/Draper Configuration - 6.
+Connect the hydraulic hoses to a windrower with quick coupler fittings as follows: - a.
+Connect disc pressure hose (A) with coupler (B).
+Torque the connection to 216 Nm (159 lbf·ft). - b.
+Connect disc return hose (C) with coupler (D).
+Torque the connection to 216 Nm (159 lbf·ft). - c.
+Connect case drain hose (E) to fitting (F), with the relief valve pointing towards the ground.

-Loosen and tighten fitting (F) as needed to ensure that the relief valve is pointing down.
+If required, loosen fitting (F) and retighten it as needed to ensure that the relief valve is pointing straight down.

-Figure 5.117: Hydraulics and Electrical - Auger/Rotary Disc/Draper-Ready Configuration
+Figure 5.93: Hydraulics and Electrical

-- 6. Grass seed header: Connect the additional four hoses supplied with the grass seed version of the header as follows: - a.
-Connect the hose with the green cable tie with female quick coupler (A) to coupler (B) on the windrower frame - Connect the hose with the yellow cable tie with male quick coupler (C) to coupler (D) on the windrower frame. - c.
+- 7. To connect a grass seed header: Connect the four additional hydraulic hoses supplied with the grass seed version of the header as follows: - a.
+Connect hose (green cable tie) with female quick coupler (A) to coupler (B) on the windrower frame. - b.
+Connect hose (yellow cable tie) with male quick coupler (C) to coupler (D) on the windrower frame. - c.
 Remove the cap (not shown) from inboard bulkhead fitting (E).
 Connect hose (F) (red cable tie) to inboard bulkhead fitting (E).

-The other end of hose (F) connects to the grass seed module's drum on the left side of the header.
+The other end of hose (F) connects to the grass seed module drum on the left of the header.

 d.
-Remove the cap (not shown) from outboard bulkhead fitting (G).
+Remove cap (not shown) from outboard bulkhead fitting (G).
 Connect hose (H) (blue cable tie) to inboard bulkhead fitting (G).

-The other end of hose (H) connects to the grass seed module's drum on the right side of the header.
+The other end of hose (H) connects to the grass seed module drum on the right side of the header.